MathieuNls/bianca/bianca.md

 # Acknowledgements

-We are thankful to Amazon for their AWS Educate Platform. without it, this study would have cost thousands of dollars in server fees.
+We are thankful to Amazon for their AWS Educate Platform.
+Without it, this study would have cost thousands of dollars in server fees.

 \color{black}